HMPNK/HANNO/README.md

 ##This will run all use cases of the pipeline on the largest known vertebrate gene TTN
 ##CHECK the logs for early stops
 ##If the pipeline finishes successfully all logs will start and end with a date
+##Do not wonder that BUSCO results are 0%, the TTN gene tested is not present in the BUSCO db used.
 ```

 ### Output files